aurelia/aurelia.github.io-old/_harp/docs.md

 # Docs

 We've got a very rich set of docs planned for Aurelia.
 Unfortunately, we haven't quite finished them yet.
-During this early preview period, we're providing you with a simple "cheat sheet" containing examples of the most common tasks you might want to perform.
+However, for this early preview period, we've put together this document, containing examples of the most common tasks you might want to perform.
 If you have questions, we hope that you will join us on our [gitter channel](https://gitter.im/aurelia/discuss).

 ## Startup & Configuration